 Treatment Outcomes for Sooma Depression Therapy

 During the last few years, transcranial direct current stimulation (tDCS) has become a well-researched and established treatment option for major depressive disorder.
-We have collected the latest data from patients who have been treated with the Sooma Depression Therapy and studied the outcomes (this is an updated version of the treatment outcome data published earlier.
+We have collected the latest data from patients who have been treated with the Sooma Depression Therapy and studied the outcomes.
 If you’re interested in tDCS as a possible depression treatment option, keep reading!

 Sooma Depression Therapy uses transcranial direct current stimulation (tDCS) to modulate brain activity in the areas affected by depression.
 It is an effective and well-tolerated treatment option.
 Sooma Depression Therapy can be prescribed as a mono-therapy or added to ongoing pharmaceutical or psychosocial treatment options.